 2. Ohio Caverns

 You can take a guided tour that lasts about 1 hour…and don’t forget to bring a jacket!
-The caverns remain a constant 54 degrees throughout the year.
+The caverns remain at a constant 54 degrees throughout the year.

 Location: 2210 East State Route 245, West Liberty, Ohio 43357